kfinley/KyleFinley.net/packages/vue2-client/src/views/Software.md

         I attempted to meet with the CEO to discuss a plan for how I'd agree to continuing to work at the company but was fired the day before the meeting by the CTO (who was soon thereafter fired).
 You can see my <router-link to="/slides/sports-app-product-team-proposal">proposal presentation here</router-link>.
       </p>
       <p>
         Of the many things I learned through this experience one of the big ones was that I will never again put myself through the hell of trying to help a company "learn Agile."
-If you find yourself in a company that has a broken software dev process caused by a handful of people (sometimes it can be just 1 person) that flat out refuse to follow basic Agile principals & practices then the best thing you can do is leave ASAP.
+If you find yourself in a company that has a broken software dev process caused by a handful of people (sometimes it can be just 1 person) that flat out refuse to follow basic Agile principles & practices then the best thing you can do is leave ASAP.
 People have been trying to teach Agile principles for over 20 years now.
 It's not that people have a heard time with it, it's that many of the people refuse to do it and will not change their ways.
-If you're working with someone that's been in the industry for over 10 years and they still fight against Agile principals then they aren't going to change and you aren't going to change them.
+If you're working with someone that's been in the industry for over 10 years and they still fight against Agile principles then they aren't going to change and you aren't going to change them.
       </p>
     </div>
   </div>